BUT-snake-devs/vhdl-7seg-snake/README.md

 ---

 ### 6. Display Driver ([`display`](snake/snake.srcs/sources_1/new/display.vhd))

+> [!NOTE]
+> The circuit controls the 7-segment display by picking one digit (x_pos) and lighting a specific segment on it (y_pos).
+It repeats this fast enough so human eye sees solid thing.
+The `an` signal selects the digit, and the `seg` signal selects which line to light.

 | Port | Direction | Type | Description |
 | :--- | :---: | :--- | :--- |
 | `clk` | in | `std_logic` | Global clock |